Skip to content

 Keys and navigating a Merkle tree

 Note the bits used to label edges in figure above.
-The strings of these bits are called Keys, and they indicated where a node is located in a Merkle Tree.
-Since these keys uniquely locate nodes, they are used to navigate from the root to the leaves (and backwards).
+The strings of these bits are called keys, and they indicated where a node is located in a Merkle tree.
+Since keys uniquely locate nodes, they are used to navigate from the root to the leaves, and backwards.

 Suppose one is given the key-value pair \(( K_{\mathbf{d}} , V_{\mathbf{d}})\), where the key is \(K_{\mathbf{d}} = 10010110\).